dianaow/dianaow-website/src/posts/search-dashboard-diary-2/search-dashboard-diary-2.md

 In the `NetworkTimeline` component, the `ForceGraph` function is initialized once with this post-processed set of nodes and links, along with predefined configuration settings.
 Each element (node, edge, label) has their own default setting, but can be overwritten during initialization.

-Whenever the `currentDate` value changes or 'Expand' action is triggered, the original dataset is filtered again (through `dataProcessing`) and update method (`graph.current.update`) is triggered with a new set of nodes and links.
+Whenever `currentDate` changes or 'Expand' action is triggered, the original dataset is filtered again through `dataProcessing` and update method (`graph.current.update`) is triggered with a new set of nodes and links.

 ```javascript (NetworkTimeline.js)
   const graph = useRef(null);